 The weight of the packaging per product, and the type and function of the packaging, shall be reported in the EPD.
-The average number of reuses per life cycle of the refillable / reusable consumer packaging shall be reported in the EPD.

 A statement of the source of the materials (pre-consumer or post-consumer) shall be presented in the EPD when the packaging is made in whole or in part by recycled materials.